mustardgrain/solr-solrj-lb-fork/README.md

-solrj-ex
+solr-solrj-lb-fork
 ========

-An extended version of the SolrJ Solr client that meets operational needs.
+An extended version of the SolrJ load balancing client that meets operational needs.